Pursue an RN to BSN

 Emergency room nursing could be the right career fit if you thrive in fast-paced, high-pressure environments.
 If you’re energized by unpredictable scenarios and delivering quality patient care, this field might be for you.

-If you’re a registered nurse who’s looking to develop a broader understanding and grow your medical knowledge, the RN to BSN curriculum can help you get there.
+If you’re a registered nurse who’s looking to develop a broader understanding and grow your medical knowledge, ASU Online's RN to BSN curriculum can help you get there.

 On the other hand, if you’re interested in helping medical institutions prepare for extreme emergencies at a systemwide level, there are other educational opportunities that can help you achieve that goal.